TaurusVB/web-studio-landing/README.md

 Welcome to the WebStudio repository, your go-to source for mobile and desktop app development services and design solutions.

+**Please note**: This project was created as a final project during my HTML and CSS learning journey.
+It is written in pure HTML, SASS, and follows BEM methodology.

 ## About WebStudio

 At WebStudio, we specialize in creating innovative mobile and desktop applications tailored to your